 Bren is still on the schedule to try to qualify for the 14th IESF World Esports Championships (IESF WEC).
 It will participate in the qualifiers beginning on July 8 and has not indicated if the current drama with its founder will make a difference.

 The IESF WEC is a world championship esports series held in Bali this December.
 It will feature six games this year and a prize pool of $500,000.
 In addition, for the first time, PUBG Mobile will appear at the event.

 Besides being the founder of Bren, Chong has his hands in several commercial segments.
-Among these are the social media platform Lyka, apparel brand World Balance, and Canadian restaurant chain Tim Hortons.
+Among these, according to media outlets and a previous version of his LinkedIn profile, are the social media platform Lyka, apparel brand World Balance, and Canadian restaurant chain Tim Hortons.

 Lyka, a Things I Like Company Limited subsidiary, refutes any connection to Chong.
 It told Casino.org that Chong never had any involvement with the company.

 Related News Articles

 Bye Las Vegas Strip Buffets, Hello Food HallsMarch 6, 2023 — 22 Comments—

 VEGAS MYTHS BUSTED: You Don’t Have to Pay Resort FeesMarch 17, 2023 — 14 Comments—